UoB-COMSM0110/2024-group-18/README.md

 “It would be nice to have a bit more direction”

-We took some of this feedback and then included some visual hints on screen which offered some clues as to how to beat the level yet remaining vague enough to still offer rewarding gameplay (see Figure X).
+We took some of this feedback and then included some visual hints on the screen, which offered some clues as to how to beat the level.
+We carefully calibrated these hints to provide the minimal information possible for users to complete the level while maintaining the positive feelings users got on completion of the unhinted level - the "aha" moment. (see Figure X).

 <p align="center">
   <b>Figure X</b><br>